russwillis/x4-ship-profit-parser/README.md

 # How to use

-Update: Added x4-parser.exe - this should be an all in one package.
+*Update*: Added x4-parser.exe - this should be an all in one package.
 You only need to download and run this one file.
 Also added an .app file for mac but that shows as a folder in github... no idea why

 Works on Windows 10 - not tested on any other system